jfloresc/discrete-shocklet-transform/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Path to files on which to run the algorithm.
-                                    This file should be in row-major order.
-That is, it should be a N_variable x T matrix, where T is the number of timesteps.
+                                    The files should be in row-major order.
+That is, they should be a N_variable x T matrix, where T is the number of timesteps.
+This algorithm multiprocesses over files so if your time series are very long it could be significantly faster to break them up into multiple files, one time series per file.
+                                    (This is true only if you have many cores on which processing can occur in parallel.)
   -e ENDING, --ending ENDING
                         Ending of files on which to run algorithm.
 Must be readable to numpy.genfromtxt() -d DELIMITER, --delimiter DELIMITER